ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

 The first Goura specimen - a *Goura cristata* - was, as specified in the GenBank file of the MtDNA genome, collected by Charles Martin Allen, assistant to Alfred Russel Wallace, during an 1860 expedition to Misool Island, Indonesia.
 This prompted a review of the literature, specifically *In Alfred Russel Wallace's Shadow: His Forgotten Assistant, Charles Allen (1839-1892)* by Kees Rookmaaker and John van Wyhe, for further insights.

 ### Excerpts from Wallace's Correspondences and Notebooks
 In their paper, Rookmaaker and van Wyhe cite several colorful descriptions from Wallace's letters and notebooks of his and Allen's experiences.
-Wallace's initial character assessment of Allen, who was brought along as field assistant at only 16 years of age, is mentioned in a letter to his own mother, from July 1854 when camping in the jungle near Malacca, Malaysia:
+Wallace's initial character assessment of Allen, who was brought along as field assistant at only 16 years of age, is mentioned in a letter to Wallace's mother, from July 1854 when camping in the jungle near Malacca, Malaysia:

 >So far both I and Charles have enjoyed excellent health.
 He can now shoot pretty well, and is so fond of it that I can hardly get him to do anything else.